 There isn't just one right way to attach a gun scabbard to your saddle.
 I have seen rifle scabbards slung on horses many different ways.
 Just watch a few old John Wayne movies and you will see leather rifle scabbards on the near side of the horse and on the off-side, stock forward and stock facing toward the rear.
 Whichever way you choose, the most important thing is that it works for you.
+Learn how to attach a scabbard to your saddle below.

 One additional note, if you use an open ended leather or nylon rifle scabbard and hang it with the butt toward the rear, your rifle could end up missing.
 I have heard many stories where folks have found their rifle way back on the trail because they never knew it had been snagged on a branch and yanked out of the gun scabbard.